phansel/isthisloss/README.md

 All of the files in this repository are released subject to the license used for the original Tensorflow repository: Apache 2.0.

 # Notes
 Please don't send me angry emails.
-If you think this work was worthwhile, or deserves further development or rewriting, you are welcome to send
+If you think this work was worthwhile, or deserves further development or rewriting, you are welcome to send:
 - E-mail: lossless.solutions@gmail.com
 - Ether: 0x12531e612937c803dc146529684a39d20121bec0